 |Type:||Trad, 380 ft (115 m), 3 pitches, Grade II|

 |FA:||Brian Smith & Dana Geary, 1975|

 |Shared By:||Jakester on Mar 22, 2003 · Updates|

 |Admins:||Andrew Gram, Nathan Fisher, Perin Blanchard, GRK, DCrane|

 The Headache is anything but its namesake: an über-classic line with hands, fingers and a short, offwidth section.

 Before undertaking, check at the vistor center as this climb has been subject to raptor closings in years past.

 P1 (.10b) The climb begins with two options: either a one inch or a three inch crack, both splitter.
 Pick one and jam beautiful cracks to the first short, 10b offwidth crux, which protects really well with a 3.5 Camalot.

 P2 (5.9+ or easy 5.10) Pitch two goes at 5.9+ or easy 5.10, depending on your height.
 Cruise up and left from the belay, working through some great .9 terrain until you clip a good bolt on the "puzzle piece" before a splitter roof.
-Surmount the roof, then up more .9 to the second belay, a tree with slings.
+Surmount the roof, then up more .9 to the second belay.

 P3 Begins with some really fun, easy, lower-angled cracks and gets progressively more difficult as you near the chains.
-Save those green Camalots.
-The pitch ends on a large ledge, from which you rap off 60 meters to a hanging rap anchor.
+Save those green Camalots, ideally one for after the big peapod.
+The pitch ends on a large ledge, from which you rap off 60 meters to a hanging rap anchor that is below and to the left of the anchor atop pitch 2.
 Rap another 60 to the ground.